inkline/inkline/packages/docs/pages/docs/forms/textarea.md

 ### Sass Variables
 Modifying the <nuxt-link :to="{ name: 'docs-forms-input' }">Input Component</nuxt-link> Sass Variables will also change the Number Input component.
-If you're looking to find common variables that these rely on, you should take a look at the <nuxt-link :to="{ name: 'docs-introduction-sass-variables' }">Sass Variables</nuxt-link> page.
+If you're looking to find common variables that these rely on, you should take a look at the <nuxt-link :to="{ name: 'docs-core-sass-variables' }">Sass Variables</nuxt-link> page.